sharetribe/flex-docs/src/docs/operator-guides/how-to-edit-pages/index.md

 At any point you can edit your default pages by modifying the content within the default pages' Sections.
-Press on the Section ID to start editing sections.
-In order to save any changes to a section you need to click the “Save changes” button at the bottom of the page.
-We recommend editing a section at a time, to make it easy to identify errors of missing fields that would prevent you from saving changes.
+Press on the Section ID to start editing it.
+In order to save any changes you need to click the “Save changes” button at the bottom of the page.
+We recommend editing one Section at a time, to make it easy to identify errors of missing fields that would prevent you from saving changes.
 Bear in mind that the "Save changes" button only gets enabled when there are changes to be saved.
-I.e. if you don’t make changes to a section, or you make changes and then remove the changes the button will be disabled.
+I.e. if you don’t make changes, or you make changes and then remove the changes the save button will be disabled.

 As soon as you save the changes of the page, you can click the link to visit the page to check the new changes or, if you already have the page